 If you are a member of the public looking for information and advice about coronavirus (COVID-19), including information about the COVID-19 vaccine, go to the NHS website.
 You can also find guidance and support on the GOV.UK website.

 Many parents, guardians and carers are concerned about how their children, whatever their age, are feeling at the moment.
-We have lived through almost a year of the COVID-19 pandemic and social restrictions which have affected us all.
+It hasn’t been easy living through the COVID-19 pandemic for families, with social restrictions, loss and uncertainty.

 Some of our children have been unable to attend school, college and universities and students will continue to be away from for some time.
 For those who can access face to face teaching, the environment is very different which can cause anxiety, worry and stress.